anebz/cloud/Accreditations/aws_developer_associate.md

 You can create a local secondary index at the time of table creation, or a global secondary index at any time.

 Query results are always sorted in ascending order by the sort key if there is one, and query operation is generally more efficient than a scan.
+If querying in an attribute *not* part of partition/sort key, querying that is the same as scanning.

 Parallel scans while limiting the rate minimize the execution time of a table lookup.

 The number of tables per account and number of provisioned throughput units per account can be changed by raising a request.
+A conditional action is an action only to be taken if certain attributes of the item still have the values you expect.

 Unlike RDS, DynamoDB requires data operations to be done by your app, that means all data needs to be sent over the network.
 Pricing is depending on requests.
 Storage pricing is 10 times higher than S3.
 You can get on-demand or provisioned option.
 Do not use local indexes, they might be immediately consistent but once you create them, all records sharing the same partition key need to fit in 10GB.
 Global indexes don't constrain your table size in any way, but reading from them is eventually consistent.